ArthTechnologies/ocelot/files/docs/servers.md

 # Servers

+### GET /server/claimId

+This route lets you claim a server id, which you can then create a server with
 ### GET /server/`id`

 This route lets you get a server's state (wether it's on, off or starting), as well as it's name, software, version, and worldgen mods.